MaxPleaner/ShowScraper/README.md

 --skip-persist

 # Don't rescue scraping errors - one broken scraper will stop the whole script
+# If rescue=true (the default) then broken scrapers will just be skipped
 --rescue=false

 # Just update the list of venues.
 Don't actually scrape any events.